zklamm/cs/programming/sicp.md

 `(define size 2)` causes the interpreter to associate the value 2 with the name `size`

-The memory that keeps track of the name-object pairs is called the _environment_ (more precisely the _global envrionment_, since we will see later that a computation may involve a number of different environments)
+The memory that keeps track of the name-object pairs is called the _environment_ (more precisely the _global environment_, since we will see later that a computation may involve a number of different environments)

 #### 1.1.3—Evaluating Combinations